I. MEMBERSHIP OF THE MERCER STAFF COUNCIL

 1. The Chair shall:

 b.
-Serve as the presiding officer at all meetings of the Council (including, but not limited to, preparing the agenda, which shall be submitted to the Secretary);
+Serve as the presiding officer at all meetings of the Council (including, but not limited to, preparing the agenda, which shall be submitted to the Secretary prior to monthly meeting);

 c.
-Appoint necessary ad hoc or special committees and designate chairs;
+Appoint necessary ad hoc or special or subcommittees and designate chairs;

 d.
 Serve as ex officio (non-voting) member of all committees of the Council;